cwood-strib/template-audit/README.md

 ### Audit

-Audit all templates for some templates where there is potential for multiple include paths through the graph of all templates.
+Audit all templates for the potential for some templates to be included multiple times starting at any given template.

 ```
 node src/index.js audit ../news-platform/themes/mobile-theme/templates/